BasselMalek/obscure-site-private/README.md

 # Movies World

-This our team's humble project to graduate IT223.
+A team project using HTML/CSS/JS and PHP to create a movie/tv info website.

 ## Team members